 INTERPOL and the European Union work together closely on matters of joint interest, sharing their resources and expertise and presenting a combined response to law enforcement challenges.

-The extent of the cooperation led to the creation in 2008 of the Special Representative of INTERPOL to the European Union (SRIEU).
-The aims of the office of the SRIEU are as follows:
+The extent of the cooperation led to the opening in 2009 of the Office of the Special Representative of INTERPOL to the European Union (SRIEU).
+The aims of the office are to:

 - Increase INTERPOL’s visibility to the EU institutions, agencies, and governing bodies involved in activities related to law enforcement;

 - Promote collaboration with the EU areas pertaining to law enforcement so as to avoid duplication and develop creative synergies;